mathigon/textbooks/content/codes/content.md

     // plus.maths.org/content/exploring-enigma
     // www.youtube.com/watch?v=mcX7iO_XCFA

-And here is the rotora cross-section:
+Here is a virtual Engima machine:

     figure
-      include ./components/enigma-rotors
+      include ./components/enigma

-Here is an engima machine:
+And here are the rotor cross-sections:

     figure
-      include ./components/enigma
+      include ./components/enigma-rotors

 The letter shown inside each rotor indicates the rotation, and the connecting orange lines show the link between the notch on one rotor and the rotation position